New York Police and Firefighter Compensation Law

 Examples of scenarios in which firefighters and police officers can file a lawsuit include:

-• Negligent driving — If a driver was not paying attention and hit a firefighter standing next to the scene of a fire or a police officer next to a crime scene, for example, the injured firefighter and police officer could sue the negligent driver.
-If a police officer was injured in a traffic accident caused by a driver who failed to yield the right-of-way to a police car with sirens may be entitled to compensation from the negligent driver.
+- Negligent driving — If a driver was not paying attention and hit a firefighter standing next to the scene of a fire or a police officer next to a crime scene, the injured firefighter and police officer could sue the negligent driver.
+A police officer injured in a traffic accident caused by a driver who failed to yield the right-of-way to a police car with sirens may be entitled to compensation from the negligent driver.

-• Product liability — When a defect in a product, such as a piece of personal protective equipment, causes harm to a firefighter or police officer, they can sue the product manufacturer of the product and the fire department/police department.
-If a defect in a fire truck was the result of faulty maintenance or a design specification by the fire department, the injured firefighter might have a case.
+- Product liability — When a defect in a product, such as a piece of personal protective equipment, causes harm to a firefighter or police officer, they can sue the product manufacturer and the fire department/police department.
+If a fire truck defect resulted from faulty maintenance or a design specification by the fire department, the injured firefighter might have a case.

-• Premises liability — Landlords can be held liable for injuries that result from a defect in the premises or a hazard.
+- Premises liability — Landlords can be held liable for injuries resulting from a premises defect or a hazard.
 These cases typically involve injuries from dog bites, structural collapses, and loose tiles.

 Statute of Limitations